Many cultures use rituals during the adolescence and teen years to mark the time when children transition to becoming responsible for themselves.

 When my son turned thirteen, I asked two-dozen of our friends who had known him throughout his life to write their memories and encouraging words for him in a book, and he still has it today.
 I wanted to send him an empowering message of his value as he moved into his teens.

-As they enter adolescence, they no longer want to honor or adhere to our perspective, the way they did when they were small and thought we were gods.
+And as they enter adolescence, they may no longer want to honor or adhere to our viewpoints, the way they did when they were small and thought we were gods.

 Children naturally spend most of their time in a state of joy and fun and good feelings, which is the way it’s supposed to be.
 Too often though, we demonstrate the opposite.